 - Interest-bearing checking accounts may provide a slightly lower yield than money market funds, but you can write checks for any amount and may have easy ATM access to cash.
 And they're FDIC-insured up to $250,000 per account holder, per bank.

 - Money market savings accounts may offer limited checkwriting privileges (over certain minimums) while generally providing higher yields than a checking account.
 Often the number of withdrawals is limited.

 - Money market funds typically pay more than bank accounts (checking and savings accounts).
 While money market funds are considered to be a stable investment, they are not FDIC-insured, and it's possible to lose money invested in a fund.

 - Short-term CDs are also FDIC-insured up to $250,000, and CDs typically offer higher yields than money market funds or interest-bearing checking accounts.
 Although money invested in a CD is locked up until it matures, you can always withdraw early and pay a penalty if you really need the cash.

-can also be a good backup in case of emergency.
+A home equity line of credit can also be a good backup in case of emergency.
 However, it should always be used cautiously and only if you've built substantial equity in your home.
-You can borrow against it when you need to, and you may be able to deduct your interest payments from your taxable income.1
+Also, you can borrow against it when needed.

 To make sure you're getting the best value, do some comparison shopping when choosing a bank or financial institution for your emergency fund.
 Review and compare the following: